 As I decided to rock my natural hair, the next question was how I would style my hair.
 At this point I was about 1 and a half year natural and my skills were limited to just about tying a top bun.
 So I you-tubed natural hair styles for festivals and chose a cool top bun for Day 1 and 2 and a double bun for Day 3.

-My top bun consisted of me doing my full wash regimen the day before and then ‘loc’ing my hair.
+My top bun consisted of me doing my full wash regimen the day before and then ‘LOC’ing my hair.
 I will upload a separate post on my wash regimen and my current LOC method.
 Because my hair was detangled and ready for styling.
 I woke up in the morning and brushed my hair, I used an old stocking to roll my hair into a top bun.
 Using a stocking allows you to maintain how loose or tight you want your bun to be.
 It also allows you to hold together hair that is too short to use a hair band.
 I laid down my edges with some trusty Eco-styler.
-I also chose the top bun as it was pretty easy to do and I was staying with friends and my bathroom time was limited.
+I also chose the top bun as it was pretty easy to do and I had friends staying over so my bathroom time was limited.

 Since I rocked a simple top one for Day 1, I decided to spice it up by still doing a top bun but accessorizing with a flower crown.
 Luckily interflora created three different flower crowns named after an artist performing on that day.
 I chose the Frank Ocean flower crown and I thought it went really well with my top bun.